 If you’re anything like a lot of us, kitchen production comes to an almost screeching halt during these slow-moving dog days of late summer.
 And while can’t do anything about the heat outside, we can help you turn down—or rather, not turn up—the dial in the kitchen.

 We’ve gathered all our no-cook recipes to get you through one sweltering day after another of late summer.
-Not a single one of these cold kitchen recipes requires you standing and staring down the stove.
+Not a single one of these cold kitchen recipes requires you standing and staring down at the stove.
 Not even to boil water.
 So if you can, peel yourself off that couch and shuffle your way to the fridge.
-You’ve got some non-cooking cooking to do.
-Originally published August 2, 2010.—Cynthia Furey
+You’ve got some non-cooking cooking to do.—Cynthia Furey

 A little something to keep you company throughout the day, whether you prefer things naughty or nice.